 Source: WHO (2019).

-Artificial turf, especially that used in sports, is a significant potential source of microplastic leakage to water bodies.
-Artificial turf is required to absorb impact and prevent injury as well as to maintain the feel of natural turf.
-It uses infill materials spread throughout the surface below the turf pile.
-In a typical third-generation turf composition, the infill materials are divided into stabilising infill and performance infill (Hann et al., 2018).
-Stabilising infill consists of a layer of sand to help retain the shape of turf, while performance infill is usually small polymeric particles (<5 mm in size) laid on top of stabilising infill.
-Performance infill mainly uses rubber crumbs from recycled tyres, although some organic materials, such as cork and coconut husks, are recommended.
-Contact sports, such as soccer, rugby, and American football, which cause frequent abrasion on infill materials could lead to microplastic leakage.
+Artificial turf, especially used in sports, is a significant source of microplastic leakage into bodies of water.
+It absorbs impact and prevents injury, while maintaining the feel of natural turf, and uses infill materials spread through the surface below the turf pile.
+In typical third-generation turf composition, the infill materials are divided into stabilising infill and performance infill (Hann et al., 2018).
+Stabilising infill consists of a layer of sand to help retain the turf's shape, while performance infill is usually small polymeric particles (<5 mm in size) laid on top of the stabilising infill.
+Performance infill mainly uses rubber crumbs from recycled tyres, although some organic materials such as cork and coconut husks are recommended.
+Contact sports, such as soccer, rugby, and American football, which cause frequent abrasion on infill materials lead to microplastic leakage.
 The amount of microplastic leakage can be measured by the rate of loss of infill materials.
 The annual rate is 1–4% of total infill materials applied, which is equivalent to a loss of 18,000–72,000 tonnes (Hann et al., 2018).

-Microplastics leakage into water bodies might come from landfill.
-A preliminary study by He et al. (2019) validated landfill as not only a source of plastic but a potential source of microplastics, especially from its leachate.
-The microplastics identified are mostly polyethylene and polypropylene, in fragments and flakes of 100–1000 µm.
-Microplastics in leachate can be carried out from leachate leakage or from effluent of leachate treatment systems.
-Microplastics from landfill may also be moving to the airstream through landfill ventilation and/or running off through soil surface to water bodies.
-The microplastics pathway means that landfill leachate is a challenge.
-Composting integrated into landfill sites might also be responsible for microplastics leakage as the compost generated from unsorted mixed waste contains microplastics in varied forms.
-Microplastics could leak into water bodies as agricultural run-off.
+Microplastic leakage into bodies of water can come from landfills.
+A preliminary study by He et al. (2019) validated landfills as not only a source of plastic but also a potential source of microplastic, especially from its leachate.
+The microplastics are mostly polyethylene and polypropylene, in fragments and flakes of 100–1000 µm.
+Microplastics in leachate can be transported from leachate leakage or the effluent of leachate treatment systems.
+Microplastics from landfills may also move to the airstream through landfill ventilation and/or running off through the soil surface to bodies of water.
+The microplastic pathway means landfill leachate is a challenge.
+Composting integrated into landfill sites might also be responsible for microplastic leakage as the compost generated from unsorted mixed waste contains various forms of microplastics.
+It could also leak into water bodies as agricultural run-off.

 1. Optimised Waste Water Treatment Plant (WWTP)

-WWTP is fundamental in removing microplastics from discharge in water bodies.
+WWTP are fundamental in removing microplastics from discharge in bodies of water.
 Limited research has proven more than 90% removal of microplastics from effluent through WWTP, with the highest removals found after tertiary treatment such as filtration (WHO, 2019).
-The grease removal stage in preliminary and primary treatment is the most significant stage in microplastics removal (Sun et al., 2019).
-Sun et al. (2019) recommend advanced techniques such as Raman spectroscopy and thermo-analytic to remove tiny microplastics (<20 µm) remaining in effluent.
-However, the study was conducted mostly on WWTPs in high-income countries with comprehensive waste water treatment systems.
-Only 33% of low- and middle-income countries have sewer systems (WHO, 2019).
-Most low- and middle-income countries, especially in ASEAN, have limited technologies for WWTP application and often bypass some key stages of wastewater treatment, leading to non-optimal removal of microplastics.
+The grease removal stage in preliminary and primary treatment is the most significant stage in the removal of microplastics (Sun et al., 2019).
+Sun et al. (2019) recommends advanced techniques such as Raman spectroscopy and thermo-analytics to remove tiny microplastics (<20 µm) found in effluent.
+However, the study was conducted mostly on WWTPs in high-income countries with comprehensive waste water treatment systems – only 33% of low- and middle-income countries have sewer systems (WHO, 2019).
+Most low- and middle-income countries, especially in ASEAN, have limited technologies for WWTP application and often bypass key stages of wastewater treatment, leading to non-optimal removal of microplastics.

-The Republic of Korea (henceforth, Korea) has achieved a removal rate of more than 98% after tertiary treatment (Hidayaturrahman and Lee, 2019).
+The Republic of Korea achieved a removal rate of more than 98% after tertiary treatment (Hidayaturrahman and Lee, 2019).
 Different WWTPs use different technologies for the tertiary treatment of different types of microplastics.
-The WWTP that mostly treated fibres (46.7%) and fragments (31.4%) applied ozone treatment, resulting in removal rate of 99.2%.
-The WWTP that mainly treated microbeads (70.4%) used membrane disc-filter, resulting in removal rate of 99.1%.
-The WWTP that mostly treated fragments (53.4%) applied rapid sand filtration, resulting in a removal rate of 98.9%.
+The WWTP that mostly treated fibres (46.7%) and fragments (31.4%) applied ozone treatment, resulting in a removal rate of 99.2%, while the WWTP mainly treating microbeads (70.4%) used a membrane disc-filter, resulting in a removal rate of 99.1%.
+The WWTP mostly treating fragments (53.4%) applied rapid sand filtration, resulting in a removal rate of 98.9%.

-Investment in advanced technologies is critically needed to prevent microplastics discharge.
-Identifying the appropriate technology based on the characteristics of microplastics is key to ensure the efficient removal of microplastics.
-Japan, China, and Korea have proven that an optimised WWTP can be achieved by utilising the appropriate technology and considering microplastics’ characteristics in the comprehensive treatment of wastewater.
-An optimised WWTP could be a model for an optimised leachate treatment system to prevent microplastics from leaching into landfill.
-Unlike Japan, China, and Korea, most ASEAN countries’ treatment plants have limited technological intervention and treatment coverage.
-As a result, the level of microplastics leakage remains high even after treatment in WWTPs, while microplastics from landfill leachate, tyre wear, artificial turf, or polymer-coated fertiliser are released without treatment.
+Investment in advanced technologies is critically needed to prevent the discharge of microplastics.
+Identifying the appropriate technology based on the microplastic characteristics is key to ensure efficient removal.
+Japan, China, and Korea have proven an optimised WWTP can be achieved by utilising the appropriate technology and considering the characteristics of microplastics in the comprehensive treatment of wastewater.
+An optimised WWTP could be a model for an optimised leachate treatment system to prevent microplastics from leaching into landfills.

 2. Biodegradable polymer-coated controlled-release fertiliser

 In agriculture, microplastics might be leaked from fertiliser application run-off.
-Polymer-coated controlled-release fertilisers, such as Osmocote®, Apex®, and Multicote®, are utilised for (1) easy-to-adjust fertilisation type and rate for different crops, (2) better fertiliser-use efficiency, (3) less nutrient pollution in wastewater, (4) no rinsing requirement after fertilisation, and many more (Landis and Dumroese, 2009).
-However, the thin polymer coating in fertilisers is transformed into trapped microplastics in the soil, which could potentially be leaked into water bodies.
-This side effect could be addressed by applying biodegradable polymer-coated controlled-release fertilisers (Majeed et al., 2015).
+Polymer-coated controlled-release fertilisers, such as Osmocote®, Apex®, and Multicote®, are utilised for: easy-to-adjust fertilisation type and rate for different crops, better fertiliser-use efficiency, less nutrient pollution in wastewater, no rinsing requirement after fertilisation, and much more (Landis and Dumroese, 2009).
+However, the thin polymer coating in fertilisers is transformed into trapped microplastics in the soil, which can leak into bodies of water.
+This side effect can be addressed by applying biodegradable polymer-coated controlled-release fertilisers (Majeed et al., 2015).
 Non-biodegradable synthetic polymer should be replaced with biodegradable natural or synthetic polymers derived from renewable natural resources.
-Biodegradation is induced by polymer blend in various combinations with natural polymers, especially lignin, starch, chitosan, alginate, cellulose, or their modified forms (Majeed et al., 2015).
+Biodegradation is induced by the polymer blend in various combinations with natural polymers, especially lignin, starch, chitosan, alginate, cellulose, or their modified forms (Majeed et al., 2015).

-Hann, S. et al. (2018), Investigating options for reducing releases in the aquatic environment of microplastics emitted by (but not intentionally added in) products. https://ec.europa.eu/environment/marine/good-environmental-status/descriptor-10/pdf/microplastics_final_report_v5_full.pdf (accessed 12 February 2020).
+S Hann et al, (2018), Investigating options for reducing releases in the aquatic environment of microplastics emitted by (but not intentionally added in) products. https://ec.europa.eu/environment/marine/good-environmental-status/descriptor-10/pdf/microplastics_final_report_v5_full.pdf (accessed 12 February 2020).

-Landis, T.D. and R.K.
-Dumroese (2009), ‘Using Polymer-coated Controlled-release Fertilizers in the Nursery and After Outplanting’, Forest Nursery Notes, pp.5–12.
+T D Landis, and R K Dumroese (2009), ‘Using Polymer-coated Controlled-release Fertilisers in the Nursery and After Outplanting’, Forest Nursery Notes, pp5–12.

-World Health Organization (2019), Microplastics in Drinking-Water.
+World Health Organisation (2019), Microplastics in Drinking-Water.
 Geneva: WHO.